 In order to sustain a profitable business, we still need to “sell” our dental services.
-However, “Solution Selling” is based upon not only creating a profitable exchange of dental services for a higher monetary value but also on providing solutions and answers for all problems and situations in our patient’s mouth.
+However, “Solution Selling” is based not only on creating a profitable exchange of dental services for a higher monetary value but also on providing solutions and answers for all problems and situations in our patient’s mouths.
 It is a technique that can be applied to any aspect of dentistry.

 Advantages of Solution Selling

 - This technique is done correctly will dramatically increase case acceptance levels.
 This because you will be hitting the target of your patient’s personal requirements and agenda more often than not.

 - You will be able to sell much higher monetary value cases.

 - You will be able to develop better long term relationships with your patients.
 This means they will be more likely to return to you with any future concerns because they trust you.
 This is a big thing, without trust patients do not accept our treatment recommendations.